 Personal difficulties aside, including hindsight evaluation of the films that would follow, it is a rousing adventure movie with plenty of thrills.
 The regular cast members put on good performances, though a few of them get shorted on screen-time (Uhura and Sulu are hardly present at all).
 And Ricardo Montalban is a powerhouse.
 He’s rockin’ it hard enough to face off with Mad Max.
 The big battle sequences are impressive.
 And of course, the ending is a gut-punch and a half, right in what the kids call “the feels.”
 If only the next film didn’t mostly negate what happens at the end of this one.

 I understand why this is frequently named as the best film in the franchise.
 I do.
 And some of my frustrations aren’t completely fair.
 But it isn’t my favorite.
 It is a very good movie, and I think more than many of the others, totally watchable by someone who knows nothing about Star Trek.
 Actually, the three best films in the franchise are good movies first, and good Trek films second, which I think is only right.
-My enduring, but frequently abused hope is that Wrath of Khan’s enduring legacy might one day wane, that a different story archetype might become the template for Trek films.
+My enduring, but frequently abused hope is that Wrath of Khan’s seemingly indomitable legacy might one day wane, that a different story archetype might become the template for Trek films.
 Maybe a little problem solving (that doesn’t involve fists) some of those ‘new worlds and new civilizations’ might show back up again one day.